Gnakman/gnakman.github.io/content/projects/GR1/index.md

 + Course with high speed corner, the vehicle requires greater downforce for it to stick to the track.
 Greater downforce leads to an increase in drag which means $C_{L}/C_{D}$ will go down

 Aerodynamic balance is conventionally defined as $C_{LF}/C_{L}$ and if this number is smaller than 0.5 then we know that downforce acting on the rear tire is larger than the front.
-There is a bit of a rear bias to aid in cornering for these kind of vehicles, but this value will also depend on the circuit.
+There is a bit of a rear bias to aid in cornering for these kind of vehicles, but this value will also depend on the circuit as well as the driver.
 The target was not defined during the development, and I had to create my own target based on my previous experience as a FSAE aerodynamics team member.

 Based on the numbers above, I determined the targets accordingly.
 At the end of the day, the real development work will be done by the Magma team and my job was to ensure the vehicle was as realistic as possible.